whyjose/csvhelp/README.md

 # CSV Helper

 **CSV Helper** is a lightweight, client-side web tool that allows users to upload CSV files, select a column, and convert its data into various formats like comma-separated, JSON array, newline-separated, and more.
-It includes support for theme toggling (light/dark mode) and multiple languages.
+It includes support for theme toggling (light/dark mode).

 ## 🚀 Features